 “But Amma,” she says matter-of-factly “Arhaan’s mother wears saree!”

 And there you have it, folks.
-Even a child understand the appeal of classic attire that somehow makes women look elegant, dignified, and sexy all at once.
+Even a child understands the appeal of classic attire that somehow makes women look elegant, dignified, and sexy all at once.
 Whether you hate it or you love it, sarees are an inevitable part of the lives of most Malayali women.
-I might be wrong, but I think there are a few saree that most women end up wearing at least once in their lifetime.
+I might be wrong, but I think there are a few sarees that most women end up wearing at least once in their lifetime.

 Your makeshift childhood saree

 If you’re a girl (or boy) and you didn’t dress up like your mom when you were little, was your childhood even “awesome”?
 And the best part is that it didn’t even have to be a real saree.
 Any piece of fabric like bed sheet, dupatta, table cloth, lungi – anything goes.
 With an array of sisters constantly on the lookout for someone to be subject to their make-over sessions, getting decked up like a bride in a makeshift saree was a common affair for me as a child.
 And well, to be honest, I loved every minute of it.

 Your actual first saree